Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 About the statistics

-The primary aim of England’s National Chlamydia Screening Programme (NCSP) is to reduce the reproductive harm of untreated infection in young women and other people with a womb or ovaries.
+The primary aim of England’s National Chlamydia Screening Programme (NCSP) is to reduce the reproductive harm of untreated infection in young women (and other people with a womb or ovaries) aged 15 to 24 years.
 As chlamydia is a largely asymptomatic infection, increases in the number of infections detected and treated is an indication of improved chlamydia control.

-More information on STIs is available on NHS.UK.
-More information on the NCSP is available on GOV.UK.
+More information about STIs is available on the NHS website.

 Geographical coverage: England